jba/codec/README.md

-This is a fork of pkgsite/internal/godoc/codoc.
+This is a fork of pkgsite/internal/godoc/codec.

 NEXT:

-- generate code for defined types with non-struct underlying types

 - Maybe generate more stuff for the hyperledger benchmark.
 A lot of types and fields are unused?